 Individuals returning via international air travel must follow CDC testing and quarantine guidelines.

 Quarantine recommendations do not apply to individuals returning from travel if they have no COVID-19 symptoms and it has been at least 2 weeks after completing the 2nd dose of Pfizer or Moderna OR 4 weeks after the Johnson & Johnson vaccine.

-- Wear a face mask on campus in all outdoor areas and indoor spaces, including hallways, kitchens, lounges, classrooms and clinic.
+- Wear a face mask on campus in all indoor spaces, including hallways, kitchens, lounges, classrooms, and clinic.
 View this video demonstration on proper mask wearing.
-(NUNM employees and students are encouraged to report non-compliance by filing an incident report)
+(NUNM employees and students are encouraged to report non-compliance by filing an incident report).

 - Experiencing COVID-19 symptoms (CDC guidance) and/or have known exposure?
 Leave campus promptly, seek testing, and report using the COVID-19 reporting tool for all employees and students.

 Additional Precautions to Discourage the Spread of COVID-19 on Campus